-We've compiled Budapest's best Middle Eastern, Northern African, Persian, and Georgian restaurants, so that you can gorge yourself on anything from creamy hummus kawarma to fresh fattoush salad, herby ghormeh sabzi stew, Moroccoan chicken tangine, or traditional khachapuri Adjaruli.
-Don't hold back!
+I've compiled Budapest's best Middle Eastern, Northern African, Persian, and Georgian restaurants, so you can gorge yourself on creamy hummus, crunchy falafel, fresh fattoush salad, herby ghormeh sabzi, Moroccoan chicken tagine, and traditional khachapuri Adjaruli.
+'Nuff said!

 Byblos is an elegant Middle Eastern restaurant tucked away on a quite side street just minutes from the heart of downtown Budapest.
 Syrian natives Osama and Mohamad Kutaini, brothers who previously worked at a nearby five star hotel restaurant, oversee the operations.
 The extensive menu features cold and hot mezze, salads, grilled meats, desserts, and there's also water pipes for hookah fans on the upstairs level (Byblos does serve alcohol, too).